 When did the EU AI Act come into force?

 The EU AI Act (Regulation (EU) 2024/1689) entered into force on 1 August 2024.
-Its requirements apply in phases: prohibited practices from 2 February 2025, GPAI model obligations from 2 August 2025, and high-risk AI system obligations from 2 August 2026.
-Some provisions applying to high-risk AI systems that are safety components of products under existing legislation apply from 2 August 2027.
-Current implementation guidance is published by the European Commission AI Office.
+Its requirements apply in phases: prohibited practices from 2 February 2025, GPAI model obligations from 2 August 2025, limited-risk transparency obligations (chatbot disclosure) from 2 August 2026 as originally scheduled, and high-risk AI system obligations (standalone Annex III systems) from 2 December 2027.
+A mid-2026 legislative delay (the Digital Omnibus) pushed the high-risk deadline back from its original 2 August 2026 target; it did not delay the chatbot-disclosure transparency duty, only a separate, narrower duty to mark AI-generated content as artificial, which got a transitional grace period to 2 December 2026 for systems already on the market before 2 August 2026.
+Some provisions applying to high-risk AI systems that are safety components of products under separate EU safety legislation apply from 2 August 2028.

 Does the EU AI Act apply to businesses outside the EU?